A head unit is also called an infotainment system. It is a component that has a unified interface for your car stereo system.

 All the above options will work for all iPad models, including the Pro and the mini models allowing an iPad in-car dash experience.

 Just consider if you’ll have room in the dash for each option.
+An iPad Pro will also take up a lot of space on the dash!

 If you wish to use your iPad as a driving aid, it may be better to use a tablet mount rather than hardwiring it in place.